The Filmmaker's Glossary

 Match Cut

-EditingA cut from one shot to another where the two shots are matched by the action or subject and subject matter.
+EditingA cut from one shot to another in which the two shots match in action, subject, or graphic composition.

 Our film glossary is constantly expanding.
 Whether you are a film student, aspiring director, or just a movie buff, VidScio helps you understand the technical and artistic language behind the scenes.